brosenan/y0/README.md

        (all [] (lambda-expr var)))
 ```

 Statements are top-level elements of the parse-tree.
-Translation rules translate them into other statements.
+Translation rules translate them into other statements, including rules (`all`) or assertions (`assert`).
 In this case, a `defconst` statement is translated to an `assert` block which verifies that the value assigned to the constant is a valid Lambda expression, followed by a rule that defines the constant (`var`) as a valid expression.

 Next we define a rule for _lambda application_, an expression of the form `(fun arg)`, where both `func` and `arg` are Lambda expressions.